Mikaela Shiffrin picks up win 96 after six-week injury layoff | TSN

 Shiffrin picks up win 96 after six-week injury layoff

-Racing for the first time since hurting her left knee in a downhill crash in Italy, the American star posted the fastest times in both runs to beat Croatian prodigy Zrinka Ljutic by a massive 1.24 seconds and third-placed Michelle Gisin of Switzerland by 1.34.
+Racing for the first time since hurting her left knee in a downhill crash in Italy, the two-time Olympic champion posted the fastest times in both runs to beat Croatian prodigy Zrinka Ljutic by a massive 1.24 seconds and third-placed Michelle Gisin of Switzerland by 1.34.

+“It feels like we’re in a dream right now," Shiffrin said after her sixth slalom win of the season and 59th overall.
+"There has been so much uncertainty coming into this race.
+The biggest goal I had was just... good skiing in the final races of the season, so I could sort of prove I have the right pace and the right mentality to close out the season, so next year I start in a better place.”

+Shiffrin got much more than that.
+While she just edged out her competitors in the opening leg, she crushed the field in a free-flowing second run.

 Shiffrin had been out since she sprained the MCL and tibiofibular ligament in her knee in January, while also still recovering from a bone bruise she had sustained at the start of the season.